The Geography of Italy: Map and Information About Italy's Mountains, Rivers, and Volcanoes

 Geographic Map of Italy - The Geography of Italy

-Map © Mountain High Maps®, Modified by James Martin, Europe for Visitors
+Map © Mountain High Maps®, Modified by James Martin, Europe Travel

 The Geography of Italy

-Mountain Ranges: There are two major mountain ranges in Italy, the Alps and the Appennino or Apennines.
-The Alps, divided into regions called, from west to east the Occidentali, the Centrali, and the Orientali, border with France, Austria and Switzerland.
+There are two major mountain ranges in Italy, the Alps and the Appennino or Apennines.
+The Alps, in the north, are divided into regions called, from west to east, the Occidentali, the Centrali, and the Orientali and are on the borders with France, Austria and Switzerland.
 The backbone of Italy is formed by the north-south trending Appennino chain.
-You may hear of the Dolomites, which are really part of the Alps, located in the regions of South Tyrol, Trentino and Belluno The highest point in Italy is Mont Blanc, in the alps at 15,770 feet, in the Alps on the French border.
+The Dolomites, are really part of the Alps, located in the South Tyrol, Trentino and Belluno.
+The highest point in Italy is Monte Bianco (Mont Blanc) at 15,770 feet, in the Alps on the French border.

-Volcanoes: Vesuvius, near Naples, is the only active volcano on the European mainland.
+Vesuvius, near Naples, is the only active volcano on the European mainland.
 It was Vesuvius that buried the famous Roman city of Pompeii whose ruins are a popular tourist site.
 Mount Etna, on the island of Sicily, is one of the world's largest volcanoes and is also still active.